-- 7.2 In accordance with the regulations participants must keep all payment meters and steam measuring equipment: - continuously operating - properly maintained and periodically checked for errors - re-calibrated at least every 10 years, or in line with manufacturer's instructions where available, whichever is the sooner - located in accordance with any conditions associated to their accreditation. - 7.3 Participants must keep evidence of the above including service and maintenance invoices, receipts or certificates for the duration of participation in the RHI (see below for further details).
-Failure to comply is a breach of your ongoing obligations and could result in enforcement action being taken against them as set out in chapter 15. - 7.4 The requirements apply to all metering equipment and include where relevant; flow meters, temperature sensors and pressure sensors.
-For example we would expect temperature sensors or (for steam meters) differential pressure sensors to be checked on a regular basis.
+- 7.8 In accordance with the regulations participants must keep all payment meters and steam measuring equipment: - continuously operating - properly maintained and periodically checked for errors - recalibrated at least every 10 years, or in line with manufacturer's instructions where available, whichever is the sooner - located in accordance with any conditions associated to their accreditation. - 7.9 Participants must keep evidence of the above including service and maintenance invoices, receipts or certificates for the duration of participation in the RHI (see below for further details).
+Failure to comply is a breach of your ongoing obligations and could result in enforcement action being taken against them as set out in chapter 15.

+- 7.10 The requirements apply to all metering equipment and include where relevant; flow meters, temperature sensors and pressure sensors.
+For example we would expect temperature sensors or (for steam meters) differential pressure sensors to be checked on a regular basis. - 7.11 Participants will be required to declare that periodic meter readings submitted to us are correct to the best of their knowledge and belief.
+We may ask for an explanation of the internal processes that are in place to ensure that meter readings are accurate.